piisalie/sql_capsule/README.md

 # SQLCapsule

-SQLCapsule is the culmination of many of my thoughts surrounding ORMs and how we use Ruby to interact with databases.
-The goal is to be a small and easy to understand tool to help you talk to your database without the baggage of a full fledged ORM.
-SQLCapsule is reminiscent of the repository pattern and done by registering and naming SQL queries for later use.
+SQLCapsule is the culmination of many of thoughts surrounding ORMs and how we use Ruby to interact with databases.
+The goal is to be a small and easy to understand tool to help you talk to your database without the baggage of a using a full fledged ORM.
+SQLCapsule is reminiscent of the repository pattern (though you may use it however you like) and works by registering and naming SQL queries for later use.

-SQLCapsule aims to provide helpful errors, and to help you along your way to building your application specific Postgresql interaction layer.
+SQLCapsule aims to provide helpful errors, and to assist you along the way to building an application specific PostgreSQL interaction layer.

 ## Installation